 Toulouse Oliver is a 2009 recipient of a New Mexico Technology Excellence award.
 In 2011, she received the Distinguished Service Award from United Voters NM and Verified Voting NM for her work in promoting election integrity.
 In 2012, she was named one of NM Business Weekly’s “40 under 40” young professionals.
 Toulouse Oliver was named one of “30 Women to Watch” by MSNBC, to Democracy for America’s “Dean’s Dozen” in 2014 and earned Common Cause New Mexico’s “Best in Government 2015” award for her efforts to pass an online voter registration bill.
 She was recently named the Elections Committee Co-Chair of the National Association of Secretaries of State.

 Kathleen Clyde grew up in Garrettsville, OH, a small town full of hard-working people.
 That is where she learned just how special it is to grow up in this country where everyone has the right to vote and everyone has the opportunity to have their voice heard.

 Since then Kathleen has been a dedicated defender for protecting voters and voting rights.
 She wants to take her life’s work to the Ohio Secretary of State’s Office to secure and modernize Ohio elections so every Ohioan’s vote counts.

 Kathleen fought to restore the busiest days of early voting and extend early voting days and hours.
-She introduced legislation for automatic voting registration that will ensure Ohioans are added to the rolls when they do everyday things like get a driver’s license, seek disability services, or simply turn eighteen.
+She introduced legislation for automatic voter registration that will ensure Ohioans are added to the rolls when they do everyday things like getting a driver’s license, seek disability services, or simply turn eighteen.